 established Consulate; Napoleon Bonaparte became dictator

-demand for tribute after capturing the Philadelphia
+to retract demand for tribute after capturing the Philadelphia

 Peninsular War (1808 - 1814, Spain) - part of Napoleonic Wars; Napoleon tried to make his brother